BiAPoL/blog/marcelo_zoccoler/omero_scripts/omero_scripts.md

 # Running Deep-Learning Scripts in the BiA-PoL Omero Server
 [Marcelo Zoccoler](https://biapol.github.io/blog/marcelo_zoccoler), May 2nd 2022

+## Omero Server

+OMERO is client-server software for managing, visualizing and analyzing microscopy images and associated metadata.
+Once configured, it can be accessed from a few different interfaces, which are:
+  - A command line;
+  - A web browser;
+  - A Desktop application.

+Viewing images and running scripts can be done from any of these interfaces, but importing images to the server can only be done via command line or the desktop application.
+Thus, in this tutorial, we show
+  1. how to load data using the desktop application, called Omero Insight;
+  2. how to run a script for deep-learning (Stardist 2D) through the browser.

 ## Getting access to the BiA-PoL Omero Server

-OMERO is client-server software for managing, visualizing and analyzing microscopy images and associated metadata.
 The Bio-Image Analysis group from the Physics of Life Cluster of Excellence has an Omero server.
-In this tutorial, we will explain how you can import data to the server and run a custom Stardist2D omero script.
 If you have access to your own omero server, you may skip to the next section.

 Access to the BiA-PoL Omero server may be provided to local users through the following steps: